Dellasvasileios/cached-latest-articles/README.md

 🔁 Custom JSON Cache: Avoids repeated database queries by caching latest articles in a JSON file.

 📰 Display Options: Choose between card or list view for article layout.
+(There is no CSS applied for output)

 ⚙️ Shortcode Integration: Easily insert the latest articles.